So for all these questions let us discuss below.

 Ever since time immemorial, 3d printers are focused on creating scale models using computer-aided design (CAD).
 The first patent for a 3d printer was given to Charles Hull for “Apparatus for Production of Three-dimensional Objects by Stereolithography” in 1986 as Hull wanted to start the first 3d printing company, 3d Systems Corporation.

-With the background in industrial manufacturing, most 3d printing technologies were protected by patents held by companies in the industrial market.
+With the background in industrial manufacturing, most 3d printing service technologies were protected by patents held by companies in the industrial market.
 As patents expired, 3d printers attracted customers to learn more about it.

 It was not until the expiration of Stratasys’ patent in 2009 protecting their ownership of the fused deposition modeling (FDM) process that affordable consumer thermoplastic extrusion printers proliferated.
 The expiration of subsequent patents covering alternative additive manufacturing processes has further fuelled this growth.”